-W8 is a compromise in more ways than one.
+W8 is an epitome of a compromise in more ways than one.

-It is actually, for the first time, architected as a compromise.
-Previous versions have been dragging the stone of legacy around MSFT neck, but W8 is architected as a compromise from the ground up.
+This is first time for an OS.
+Windows 8 is actually, architected as a compromise.
+Previous versions have been dragging the stone of legacy around MSFT neck, but W8 is architected (concieved) as a compromise from the ground up.

-And yes, You know very well what am I talking about.
+And yes, you know very well what am I talking about.
+Touch+Desktop.
 WinRT + WIN32 on the same machine, inside the same OS, inside the same run time.
-Must be a fantastic achievement of Mark Russinovich et all, but I am afraid might be the seed of undoing of the whole Windows empire.
+Must be a fantastic achievement of Mark Russinovich et all, but I am afraid, also it might be the seed of undoing of the whole Windows empire.

 Key problem is not technical and thus not easy to solve.
 It is called: CONSUMER.
 Microsoft has clearly shown that it does not know how to deal with consumers IT.
 All of a sudden corporate IT is not an overpowering reason to buy and use Windows.
 Android hordes are “ante portas”.
 Apple is basking in consumers love (and dollars).
 And these pesky little usable and brilliant tablets are so clearly, and in an unpleasantly focused way, showing all Microsoft conceptual and strategic mistakes.
 All in one little device.